ac7/pi/README.md

 ### pi

-A source code editor.
+A source code editor written in pure Go.
 A little like vi.